chloroken/HunleffTimerLite/README.md

 A keybound activated timer that tracks Hunleff's attack style cycle.
 Requires AutoHotKey to function.

-	• F9 to start, F10 to reset.
+	• KEYBINDS: F9 to start, F10 to reset.
 Check for conflicts with Runelite hotkeys first ("Key Remapping" plugin).

-	• Activate the script during the same tick you first get hit/splashed, just like the Runelite plugin.
+	• DIRECTIONS: Activate the script during the same tick you first get hit/splashed, just like the Runelite plugin.

+	• ISSUES?
+If the keybind doesn't work or sounds don't play, run the script as an administrator.

-	• No trample functionality.
+	• NOTE: No trample functionality.
 Don't get trampled.
 If you need it badly, DM me on twitter @chloroken.

-	• If the keybind doesn't work or sounds don't play, run the script as an administrator.

 Although the script inputs no commands and shouldn't break ToS, use at your own risk!